MobileNativeFoundation/rules_xcodeproj/CONTRIBUTING.md

 ```
 It's important to add it to the `.bazelrc` instead of passing it as a
 flag to ensure all invocations will use the same configuration.

-## Test fixtures

-While developing, you might need to regenerate the test fixtures.
-You can do so with `./test/update_all_fixtures.sh`.

-All of the test fixture projects aren't buildable, because we use empty files in
-place of things that are the same in every project.
-If you need to verify
-anything in those projects, regenerate them locally.

 ## Updating docs